Make a booking now Campus Online Login

 David Griffiths – NASENCO & CPT3A

-David Griffiths completed the Certificate in Psychometric Testing, Assessment and Access Arrangements course (CPT3A) in 2019.
-He has since also completed our National Award for SEN Coordination (NASENCO).
 David is currently the SENCO of a secondary school in the Midlands, he has a keen interest in psychometric testing and SEND.
 Read below to see how David felt about his time studying both these courses with Real Training.

 What made you choose Real Training courses over other options?

 Real Training was recommended to me in a SENCO network meeting.
 I did some research on the course, assessment material and previous student experiences.
-Based on what I had read, it definitely sounded well organised and suitable for my learning style.
+Based on what I had read, it definitely sounded well-organised and suitable for my learning style.

 What was your experience of learning with Real Training?

 Overall, it went above and beyond my expectations.
 I chose the intensive route to complete CPT3A.
 The face to face content was excellent and really useful.
-The tutors were supportive, knowledgable and friendly.
+The tutors were supportive, knowledgeable and friendly.
 Everything was explained clearly and I received excellent feedback.
 Whilst studying NASENCO I found my tutor was really helpful and encouraging throughout.
 I received clear and concise feedback, regarding how to approach each assignment and meeting the assignment criteria.
 I was undoubtedly impressed and have since recommended Real Training to all of my colleagues and friends.

 How have the courses helped make an impact at school?